 Thinking of applying to Oxford?
 In this article we will be looking at:

 Oxford University has been the alma mater of over 70 Nobel laureates from Erwin Shrödinger to Roger Penrose, from T.S.
 Eliot to V.S.
-Naipaul, and from John Hicks to Amartya Sen to name a few.
-Albert Einstein, in 1931 worked out the calculations of the size, density, and age of the universe on the humble Oxford blackboard.
+Naipaul, from John Hicks to Amartya Sen to name a few.
+Albert Einstein, in 1931 worked out the calculations of the size, density and age of the universe on the humble Oxford blackboard.
 And guess what, his work is still preserved in the university’s History of Science Museum.

-Oxford University, for most people, needs no introduction.
-One of the most prestigious and premier educational institutions in the world, Oxford is known for its quality of education.
-One of the top universities ranking fourth in the world, according to QS Rankings, the university has maintained its historical legacy from as early as 1096, all the way to 2022.
+This British University, for most people, needs no introduction.Located about 60 miles northwest of London, it is one of the most prestigious and premier educational institutions.
+Its name and fame has spread to every corner of the globe.
+One of the top universities ranking third in the world, according to QS Rankings, the university has maintained its historical legacy from as early as 1096, all the way till 2024.The University’s Saïd Business School has also been ranked 1st in the world for masters in finance in 2024.

 Getting into Oxford

-For many international students, the sheer legacy of the University of Oxford can become a hurdle when applying to universities abroad.
+For many international students, the sheer legacy of the University of Oxford can become a hurdle when applying for universities abroad.
 How many times have you caught yourself thinking “There is no way I will get in at Oxford” or “Do I deserve a place there?”?

 And we say, do not sell yourself short.
 The doors of the world open up for you when you graduate with the mark of endorsement from the University of Oxford.
 You stand just as much a chance as anyone else.
-The acceptance rate at Oxford is about 17.5% which is far higher compared to Harvard, Stanford, MIT, and other Ivy League Universities.
+The acceptance rate at Oxford is about 17.5% which is far higher compared to Harvard, Stanford, MIT and other Ivy League Universities.

-That said, the application and selection process can be quite rigorous and complex to follow precisely.
+That said, the Oxford application and selection process can be quite rigorous and complex to follow precisely.
 It is certainly not an easy process to do it by yourself.
 If you are looking for precise, clear information on applying to Oxford University, this blog post is a great place to begin.
 We, at TC Global, have gotten students into Oxford before and are sharing the wisdom from our experience with you.
 Feel free to reach out to us through tcglobal.com if you have more queries.

 For now, keep reading if you have Oxford fever…